 As theatrical as it is precise, siphon coffee gives the barista control over the entire brewing process – the longer the grounds are steeped, the stronger the end result.
-To brew siphon coffee at home you’ll need a siphon coffee maker, filters, and paddles – and some premium quality ground coffee, or whole bean to grind yourself.
+To brew siphon coffee at home you’ll need a siphon coffee maker, filters, and paddles – and some premium quality ground coffee, or whole beans to grind yourself.

-Watch our coffee master, Takahito Mizokami, make siphon coffee
+Watch our Coffee Master, Takahito Mizokami, make siphon coffee:

-Try siphon coffee at our Coffee Bar in Westfield London
+Try siphon coffee at our Coffee Bar in Westfield London:

 If you’re curious about trying siphon coffee but aren’t ready to invest in everything you’ll need to make it yourself, pop into our Coffee Bar in Westfield White City, London.

 How pour over coffee is made

 Also known as drip coffee, the pour over extraction method involves pouring hot water over coffee grounds that sit in a filter – resulting in a coffee that is clean, smooth, and rich.